jbakse/site_builder/docs/music/index.md

 ::: .discussion
 ## Compare the Code to Spec
 Codebases often diverge from their initial specifications.
-Compare the target characteristics and melody generator above.
+Compare the target characteristics with the melody generator above.
 How are they different?
 /::